 5. Stash them in a few places

-Keeping an emergency pad or a tampon at the bottom of your bag is all very well and good – but what happens if you start your period while your bag is in your locker, and you’re in the middle of P.E. on the other side of school?
+Keeping an emergency pad or a tampon at the bottom of your bag is all very well and good – but what happens if you start your period at school while your bag is in your locker, and you’re in the middle of P.E. on the other side of school?

 You can never be over-prepared, so why not distribute a few more backups in other handy places?
 You could keep one in your main school bag, your P.E. kit, your pencil case, your locker and one in your blazer pocket.